 The course will focus on the processes that govern terrestrial ecosystem function.
 We will identify key ecosystem drivers and processes and explore how these have shaped the biosphere.
 Students will gain an understanding of the mechanisms that control changes in the physiochemical environment and their impact upon communities.
 Particular topics will include primary productivity, decomposition, herbivory, biodiversity and human impact on ecosystems.
 Classes comprise a mix of lectures, laboratory practicals, a computer practical, a seminar and fieldwork.

 Agricultural policy in the UK and Europe since the 1950s has operated throught the Common Agricultural Policy - the 'CAP'.
 How will this change when the UK leaves the European Union?
-In this module you’ll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, and you will gain a valuable insight into how to influence policy.
-The module will be delivered via a series of lectures and guest sepakers which may include Defra, the National Farmers Union (NFU), agri-businesses within the input supply chain and food retailers.
+In this module you'll develop your understanding of how and why policies relating to agriculture, the environment and food are developed, and you will gain valuable insight into how to influence policy in the future.
+The module will be delivered via a series of lectures and guest speakers, from orgnaisation such as, Defra, the National Farmers' Union (NFU), agri-businesses within the input supply chain and food retailers.

 Other modules by approval of the course manager.